marybethcassity/ExploreEmbeddings/README.md

 If you want to generate DLC keypoints on the video frames, check the Generate DLC keypoints? box.

 Click the `Step 2: Save images in clusters` button if you want to save the mp4 frames sorted in their behavorvial cluster.
 Histograms of the interframe difference of each cluster will also be generated.

+#### Explanation
+See [this](https://scikit-learn.org/stable/modules/clustering.html) guide for comparison of DBSCAN and HDBSCAN with other unsupervised clustering algorithms.